What Niuean Food to Try

 2. Nane (Niuean Porridge)

 This local dish is typically served for breakfast, made with coconut flesh and arrowroot.
-Nane has a similar consistency to porridge or a dumpling.
-It is sometimes for sale at the Niue Market.
-Learn more about the market in Where to Buy Food in Niue.
+Nane has a similar consistency to porridge or a dumpling, providing a hearty way to start your day.
+Find some for sale at the Niue Market.
+Learn more about the market in the 5 Best Markets in Niue.

 3. Takihi (Pawpaw, Taro and Coconut Cream Treat)